michaelgold/dockerwordpress/README.md

 - `yarn run watch`
 This will run a Webpack server to enable hot-reloading

-In a text editor modify components in the path `app/src/components` -- for example, `app/src/components/Home.vue` will modify the home page.
+In a text editor, modify components in the path `app/src/components` For example, changing the Vue file `app/src/components/Home.vue` will modify the home page.
-Note that saving the file in the text editor should automtically update the wordpress site running at http://localhost:8000
+Note: saving the file in the text editor should automtically update the wordpress site running at http://localhost:8000